sodadata/docs/soda-core/overview.md

 # Soda Core overview

-Soda Core is a CLI tool and python library for data reliability.
-Soda Core serves as the foundation for Soda Cloud, but it is also usable as a standalone, open source tool.
+Soda Core is a CLI tool and Python library for data reliability.
+Soda Core serves as the foundation for Soda Cloud, but you can use it as a stand-alone, open source tool.

-It's used for data quality testing both in and out of pipeline, data observability and data monitoring.
+Use Soda Core for data quality testing both in and out of your pipeline, for data observability, and for data monitoring.

-SodaCL enables **Data Reliability as Code**.
+Soda Core leverages the Soda Checks Langauge (SodaCL), a human-readable domain-specific language (DSL) for data reliability.

-Main features:
+Main features of SodaCL:

-* Easy read and write checks
+* Read and write checks in a human-readable DSL
-* Loads of check types
+* Includes dozens of built-in checks
-* Includes anomaly detection & change over time checks
+* Includes an anomaly detection check and change-over-time checks

 ## How it works

-Soda Core evaluates checks that are written in SodaCL, Soda's checks language.
-A collection of SodaCL files can be executed in one scan.
-A scan will build and execute the necessary queries, extract the metrics and evaluate the checks.
-A scan is typically embedded into a data pipeline or executed on a time based schedule to ensure that new data is continuously checked.
+Soda Core evaluates checks that you write in a checks YAML file using SodaCL.
+You can execute a collection of checks files in one scan.
+A scan builds and executes the necessary SQL queries, extracts the metrics, and evaluates the checks.
+Typically, you embed a scan in a data pipeline, or execute scans on a time-based schedule to ensure that Soda continuously checks new data.

 ## SodaCL examples

-Basics: Row count, missing, invalid, duplicates and basic aggregates:
+Row count, missing, invalid, duplicates, and basic aggregates:
 ```yaml
 checks for PRODUCTS:
   - row_count between 10 and 1000